snyk-partners/snyk-rhpds/README.md

 # Conclusion

 You reached the end of this workshop!
-This is one example of how Snyk guides developers through remediating vulnerabilities by proactively kicking off Pull Requests with potential fixes.
+This is one example of how Snyk guides developers through remediating vulnerabilities.
 There is much more we didn’t show, from our CI/CD integrations, CLI, API, and integrations into the Quay Registry.
 If you’re interested in other Snyk capabilities, check out the other [Red Hat Workshops in the Snyk Academy](https://solutions.snyk.io/partner-workshops/red-hat)!